SXC-ALCC/.github/profile/README.md

 ## 📂 Repository Structure
 This organization contains all of the club’s ongoing projects.
 Explore, contribute, and enhance your skills while collaborating with fellow members.

-For any internal queries, feel free to reach out through our designated communication channels.
+For any internal queries, feel free to reach out through our [Email](mailto:alcc@sxc.edu.np)

 ---